 While the world hoped that the pandemic would end sooner rather than later, the latter proved to be true, and the economic crisis continued to loom.

-So, in the 2020 Federal Budget speech, the government unveiled a new version of the scheme, coined Temporary Full Expensing, which allows small business owners to deduct the full amount of any eligible depreciating asset first used or installed after 6 October 2020.
+So, in the 2020 Federal Budget speech, the government unveiled a new version of the scheme, coined Temporary Full Expensing, which allows small business owners to deduct the full amount of any eligible depreciating asset or capital assets first used or installed after 6 October 2020.

 In other words, the threshold limit is now lifted, and the scheme extends to businesses with an aggregated turnover of less than $5 billion.